Belle Vue Park opened in 1894 and has features typical of a Victorian public park, including conservatories, pavilion, bandstand and rockeries.

 The Belle Vue Park restoration project restored park buildings and recreated the original planting scheme and was completed in 2003.

-Watch the short YouTube film to find out more about the restoration of Belle Vue park (opens new website)
+Watch the short YouTube film to find out more about the restoration of Belle Vue park.

-The Belle Vue Park tearooms serve hot and cold drinks and food while you relax and enjoy the view.
+Enjoy food and drink at the tearooms at Belle Vue Park pavilion while you relax and enjoy the view.

 Buses run frequently on Cardiff Road and stop outside the park.